lesro/change_unlimited/README.md

 In order to merge data, we needed to establish the mean income within the area a nonprofit operates in.
 We did this by cross validating the information we attained from IRS income and census data and assigning each non-profit's zip code with a mean HH income.
 Subsequently, we need to ensure that we were not skewing the data by the thousands of reported non-profits that were not operating, to accomplish this we only analyzed the organizations that reported revenues larger than $0.
 Then, we merged the tables between income and non-profit orgs, dropping any areas in the US that did not have a reported mean income within our IRS/Census data.

-These steps brought our scope from ~1.7M to ~410K organizations.
+That brought our scope from ~1.7M to ~410K organizations.

-Following this step we began some preliminary graphs to visually identify any points of interest that may be worth inspecting.
+Following this step, we began some preliminary graphs to visually identify any points of interest that may be worth inspecting.

 #### How are organizations distributed across the US?
 Which states account for what portion of NP and revenues?
 ![npsregistered](/images/num_nps2.png)